Stepping into self-love: why the path to building peace starts within

 Well, lack of empathy can be an indicator of many issues.

-Misogyny and narcissistic personality disorder are two separate issues, but they can (and do) overlap:
+Misogyny and Narcissistic Personality Disorder(NPD) are two separate issues, but they can (and do) overlap, with varying causes:

 Misogyny stems from: trauma, parenting, social norms and beliefs and inner anxieties (often overlapping)